takanory/slides/20190824pyconmy/PITCHME.md

 ---

-## Before my talk

-### Photo 📷 Tweet 🐦 👍
+## Photos 📷 Tweets 🐦 👍

-### Memo 📝 🙅‍♂️
+## Notes 📝 🙅‍♂️

 Note:
-* I hope you take photos and tweets my talk.
+* Take photos and tweets welcome.
-* I will share this slides so you don't need to take a photo for memo.
+* I will share this slides so you don't have to take notes.

 ---